KomradeSpectre/AetheriumMod/README.md

 ----

 ## Changelog
+[0.1.6]
++ Added Configs to all items currently in Aetherium.
+All major values can be configured to your liking now.
++ Buffed Shielding Core's base values to 15 armor for first pickup, and 10 for each additional pickup after that.
++ More icon art by WaltzingPhantom, and the other new ones retouched to look better ingame, this time Shielding Core and Shark Teeth.

 [0.1.51]
 + Made my mod item classes public so modders can easily reference them to add Item Displays of Aetherium items to their characters.
 These can be accessed with the path "Aetherium.Items.WeightedAnklet.ItemBodyModelPrefab" for instance.
 + Updated the modpage to properly credit WaltzingPhantom for their nice icon art.
 I forgot when I uploaded 0.1.5 to do that here but did it everywhere else, woopsie!